ZcashFoundation/zebra/README.md

 [internal asynchronous RPC abstraction](https://docs.rs/tower/) ("microservices in one process").

+## Security

+Zebra has a [responsible disclosure policy](https://github.com/ZcashFoundation/zebra/blob/main/responsible_disclosure.md), which we encourage security researchers to follow.

 ## License

 Zebra is distributed under the terms of both the MIT license